-- How does ethnicity matter in these social sites?
+- How is ethnicity constructed in these social sites?
 Consider the role of ethnicity a) as a credential of affiliation or social boundary; b) as a source of cultural content (i.e., a script referenced to a heritage like a linguistic style or cuisine), and; c) claims of invidious status (i.e., that one group is “better” than or superior to another in things that matter).

 Project 3: Choose 1 of the Following: